Customer Journey Orchestration: 5 Essential Steps, Tools & Examples (2025 Guide)

 The degree of one-to-one personalization that journey orchestration offers is awe-inspiring.
 But do modern businesses really need this targeted approach to reach their customers?

 Absolutely.
-In the age of digital commerce, journey orchestration is far from a supplemental feature for your marketing strategy.
+In the age of modern digital commerce platforms, journey orchestration is far from a supplemental feature for your marketing strategy.
 It needs to be a fundamental pillar in your business plan.

 Think about your own experience as a customer.
 Do you use multiple devices regularly throughout your day?
 When you shop, do you expect businesses to incorporate the preferences you identified into your shopping experience?

-The answers to these questions are likely yes because e-commerce personalization is now the standard for modern business.
+The answers to these questions are likely yes because advanced ecommerce personalization is now the standard for modern business.
 Your customers are using multiple channels at any given moment, and your brand needs to be ready to engage with them where it matters most.

 Orchestrating a customer's journey through zero-party data to personalize their experience.